Sternzeit Stories

 In this interview, the founders of WOKE.UP talk about bold decisions, their trip to Colombia, ethical trade, and why interior design is just as much about emotion as coffee is.

-What was the moment when the idea for WOKE.UP turned into a real business—and what gave you the final push?
+What was the moment when the idea for WOKE.UP turned into a real company—and what gave you the final push?

 The journey to WOKE.UP was a process—but the final push came at a very clear moment.

-The desire to do something on my own had been there for a long time.
+The desire to start something of my own had been there for a long time.
 What was missing was the courage and confidence to actually take that step.

 It wasn't until we embarked on our extended journey that things changed.
 We quit our stable jobs, sold our house, and traveled through Scandinavia in our own van.
 That time gave us the space to rethink things—and the courage to make decisions.

-Back in Germany, our initial plan was to start a coffee roastery together with our partners.
-But it quickly became clear that our visions and ideas were at odds.
-It was clear to us that we didn’t just see coffee as a product; we wanted to run our business with integrity—especially given that, as a queer couple, we had to stand behind what we were doing.
+Back in Germany, our initial plan was to set up a coffee roastery together with our partners.
+But it became clear relatively quickly that our visions and ideas diverged.
+It was clear to us that we didn’t just see coffee as a product, but wanted to operate with a certain ethos—especially given that, as a queer couple, we had to stand behind what we were doing.

 That's why we decided to go our own way.

 At the same time, it was important to us to truly understand the source.
 We traveled to Colombia and were able to establish initial relationships with farmers and an importer there.
-This gave us a huge boost and was a great help, because it allowed us to lay the groundwork for direct, responsible trade at an early stage.
+That gave us tremendous strength and support because it allowed us to lay the groundwork for direct, conscious trade so early on.

 WOKE.UP was born out of this interplay of courage, trust, and a clear stance.